A timeline of the killings of four University of Idaho students

 Moscow Police issued a statement identifying the four homicide victims as Chapin, Goncalves, Kernodle and Mogen.

 Police said details were limited and no one was in custody.
-They added Moscow Police “does not believe there is an ongoing community risk based on information gathered during the preliminary investigation.”
+They added Moscow police did “not believe there is an ongoing community risk based on information gathered during the preliminary investigation.”

 Moscow Mayor Art Bettge released a statement calling the deaths “senseless acts of violence.”
 Bettge said only limited information could be shared without “jeopardizing the integrity of the investigation.”